parthu1029/ess_client_backend/postman/README.md

 ## Variables & Cookies
 - Variables: `baseUrl`, `EmpID`, `CompanyID`, `reqid`, `tripid`.
-- The collection has a Pre-request Script which sets two cookies for each request host:
+- The collection has a Pre-request Script which sets cookies for each request host:
   - `EmpID` = `{{EmpID}}`
   - `CompanyID` = `{{CompanyID}}`
+- `Context` cookie is also set as JSON with `CompanyID` so the backend can read `req.cookies.Context.CompanyID`.
 - The server normalizes cookies via `src/middlewares/normalizeCookies.js` (supports `Context.CompanyID`, `context.CompanyID`, and flat `CompanyID`).

 ## Switching Environments